 The well-known literary agency Curtis Brown handle the rights to Canning's work.

 The US publishing house Crippen and Landru has just published a collection of Victor Caninng short stories which I have compiled.
 Follow this link to their page.

-I have restored the three Mr. Finchley titles into print by using the print-on-demand service Lulu.com.
+I have put back in print the three Mr. Finchley books along with a dozen other titles by using the print-on-demand service Lulu.com.
 Details are on the availability page.

 Meanwhile an audio book of Canning's 1936 travel book, Everyman's England, read by Charles Collingwood, has been published by Crimson Cats Audio Books (click on this link for details).